-At the Master’s level, the “International Business and Economics” (IBE) track offers insight on areas such as, among the others, globalization and international trade, country risk strategy, efficiency and productivity analysis, environmental economics, managerial economics and risk theory.
+At the Master level, the “Business Economics” (BE) major offers insights into areas such as, among others, international business ethics, firms location strategies, productivity analysis, environmental economics and climate change, health economics, the role of diversity and institutions in the labor market, managerial economics, geopolitics and the digital economy, uncertainty and decision-making, and risk theory.
 The main objective of the program is to help prepare future managers who are adept at analyzing economic conditions and are also open-minded, capable of adapting to their environment and giving priority to responsible and ethical solutions.

 The “Quantitative Methods” track feeds the Grande Ecole Program transversally and prepares undergraduate students for their future careers as managers by equipping them with essential quantitative tools and methods.
 This track offers applied quantitative courses such as statistics, mathematics, optimization, data analysis and econometrics, enabling our students to begin to understand the world of “Big Data”.
 These courses are not only taught separately, but are also used to feed interdisciplinary projects, the aim of which is to show students that the skills acquired in different courses are complementary and applicable in real cases.
 Our instructors rely on innovative teaching methods such as flipped classes, various student-centered approaches, and project-based learning.

 The track also prepares students to master statistical and optimization software commonly used in companies, such as Python, SPSS, SAS, and Lingo.
 These tools prepare our undergraduate students for more technical and challenging courses offered at the Master level.